jepetersohn/phase-3-guide/week-1/Readme.md

 - 2p -
   - Journaling: "What did you do this week that moved you closer to reaching your goals?"
+- 5p - MVP demo of THE App
 - 6p - [*overflow challenge](../../../../overflow-challenge)

 ## Weekend